An Introduction to Matte Painting

 Traditional Matte Painting Before the Digital Era

 Before becoming digital, this technique was performed by painters.
-Using sketches as reference and pastel or acrylic paint as tools, they painted set-pieces on glass screens of various sizes before integrating them into movie backgrounds.
+Using sketches as reference and pastel or acrylic paint as tools, they painted set pieces on glass screens of various sizes before integrating them into movie backgrounds.
 This approach was used in many cult movies such as the original Star Wars Trilogy and Indiana Jones.

 The inspiring article below shows some of the first matte paintings made in the 1970s for Star Wars by famous artists such as Chris Evans.
-This technique played a considerable part in the success and the appeal of the saga when it was released.
+This technique played a considerable part in the success and the appeal of saga when it was released.

 23 Gorgeous Matte Paintings From The Original Star Wars Trilogy

 The last traditional matte paintings were made in 1997 for the movie Titanic.
+However, the technique remains to this day in various industries such as filmmaking and video games with fantastical settings.

 Modern Digital Matte Painting

-Artists switched their tools for digital ones once they started to increase in availability and popularity.
+Artists switched their tools to digital ones once they started to increase in availability and popularity.
 The technique was then renamed digital matte painting.
-An array of software is now commonly used, such as Photoshop and Clip Studio Paint, for techniques like photobashing, overpainting on photographs to create 2D paintings.
+An array of software is now commonly used, such as Photoshop and Clip Studio Paint, for techniques like photobashing and overpainting on photographs to create 2D paintings.
 Maya and 3ds Max are typically used for 3D projects, and Nuke for the compositing process.
 Computers offer the opportunity to create backgrounds easily, as well as to create variations in atmosphere, weather, and time of day.
 Most importantly, digital tools make matte paintings more realistic than ever to the eyes of the audience.

 Digital technology brought another significant improvement to matte painting: 3D effects!
 This new possibility has two main benefits; the opportunity to animate 2.5D shots with 3D cameras (camera mapping) and the chance to create sophisticated and complex universes such as whole cities, planets, and forests.
 However, a higher level of skills is required for 3D creation, including texturization, lighting, and the ability to apply the backgrounds for photorealistic results!